Perfect Pairings & Recipes for

 Matching Flavour Profiles

-The flavour profile of feta offers many of the aroma notes complementary to lentil, including saline and lactic notes.
-Because the flavour profile of feta has many of the of the features that are complementary to lentil, they are likely to pair very well together.
+The flavour profile of vegetable broth offers many of the aromas complementary to lentil, including celery and proteolytic aroma accents.
+Because the flavour profile of vegetable broth has many of the of the features that are complementary to lentil, they are likely to pair very well together.

-Prominent Flavour Notes Of Feta Are Represented By Longer Bars
+Prominent Flavour Notes Of Vegetable Broth Are Represented By Longer Bars

-The chart above shows the unique profile of feta across 150 dimensions of flavour, while the recipes below offer inspiration for bringing these flavours together with lentil.
+The chart above shows the unique profile of vegetable broth across 150 dimensions of flavour, while the recipes below offer inspiration for bringing these flavours together with lentil.

 • Linked Flavour Notes

-Looking at the aromas that are most strongly associated with the various flavours of lentil, we can identify other ingredients that are likely to pair well.
+Looking at the notes that are most strongly associated with the various flavours of lentil, we can identify other ingredients that are likely to pair well.

 Lentil's Strongest Flavours